mattriley/agile-avatars/README.md

 ```
 </details>

+See [Deglobalising window](#deglobalising-window) for more information.

 ### ❖ diagnostics

-Provides diagnostic functions such as the ability to dump state to the console.
+Provides _diagnostic functions_ such as the ability to dump state to the console.

 ### ❖ elements

-Provides _element builder functions_.

-An __element builder function__ returns a native HTML element.
+Provides _element factory functions_.
+An element is simply a HTML element that relies on closures to react to user interaction by updating the element or raising events for components.
 Unlike components, they cannot react to state changes or invoke services.
 Elements are lower level and may be reused by multiple components.

-__Example: An element builder function__
+__Example: editableSpan__

 <details open>
 <summary>src/elements/editable-span.js</summary>